Get a quote

 • Keep stories small and focused

-Assign one clear goal to one user story.
+One story should aim at one clear goal.
 Smaller stories are easier to estimate, test, and complete within a sprint.
-So, if a story includes many actions or outcomes, your team needs to split it into smaller and more workable pieces.
+If a story contains too many actions or outcomes, it should be split.

 • Avoid technical implementation details